 Is it difficult to get Chase business cards?

 Your credit score and other factors determine how difficult it is to get a Chase business card.
-To be eligible for a Chase business card, you typically need to have at least a 670 FICO score, which is considered good or excellent credit.
+To be eligible for a Chase business card, you typically need to have at least a 670 FICO score, which is considered credit_score_needed credit.
 All Chase credit cards also adhere to the Chase 5/24 rule.
 This unwritten rule states that if you have opened five or more personal credit card accounts with any issuer in the previous 24 months, Chase may not approve any new card applications from you.

 Can I add employees to my Ink Business Premier card?